unixyu/02e0dc10-4afe-470c-96c4-6c3f819c8f7f/README.md

 4. NOTICE that the above bs payload is just an example, you should make sure your script can be run as `distributed` system (multiple instances, multi process), and also able to get MULTIPLE currenies if needed.
 Not only HKD to USD.

+5. You are coding the `consumer` worker, NEVER use your worker to seed the data.

 ## Tools you need
 ---